microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-presence.md

 ## Subscribeable resource types for presence

-All subscriptions outlined have a max expiration time of an hour.
-A subscription can be renewed using the [Update subscription API](/graph/api/subscription-update) before expiry or alternatively a new subscription can be created for the same resource after expiration.
-Presence subscriptions do support notifications with resource data which allows more detailed information to be delievered along with change notifications.
-For more information about [Set up change notifications with resource data](webhooks-with-resource-data.md).
+All subscriptions outlined have a maximum expiration time of an hour.
+A subscription can be renewed using the [Update subscription API](/graph/api/subscription-update) before it expires, or a new subscription can be created for the same resource after expiration.
+Presence subscriptions support notifications with resource data, allowing more detailed information to be delivered along with change notifications.
+For more information, see [Set up change notifications with resource data](webhooks-with-resource-data.md).

-The following resource strings are supported to subscription.
-For more details on creating a subscription see [Create subscription](/graph/api/subscription-post-subscriptions).
+The following resource strings are supported by subscriptions.
+For more information, see [Create subscription](/graph/api/subscription-post-subscriptions).

 | Presence subscription type                    | Resource URL                                                   | Supported change types |
 |:--------------------------------------------- |:-------------------------------------------------------------- |:---------------------- |